 This page uses technical language and is primarily written for advanced users and security researchers.
 For ordinary users, we recommend to first have a look at the security features.

 The BitBox02 is designed to protect you from attackers that try to steal your funds (without using coercion), make you lose funds (without getting it themselves) or compromise your privacy without unlocking the device first, for example, by learning your transaction history.
 In order to be secure, you should always trust the screen of your hardware wallet over the information displayed on your computer and verify carefully what is displayed on your hardware wallet.
 The reason why you should buy and use a hardware wallet is to reduce your attack surface from a highly complex general purpose operating system with millions of lines of code and weak security domains to a security device built for a single purpose – namely to keep your private keys private – that only runs trusted code.
-The only time you should side with your computer is when the BitBoxApp tells you that the device is not authentic (more information below).
+The only time you should side with your computer is when the BitBoxApp tells you that the device is not authentic or that the device did not follow the anti-klepto protocol (more information below).

 There are no protections in place if an attacker gets access to both your device and your device password or to your backup.
 In the latter case, however, you can enable an optional passphrase, which you have to enter every time you use your BitBox02.
 This is an advanced feature that you use at your own risk (see below).
 (If you forget or misremember your optional passphrase, your coins are lost and no one can help you.)
 By gluing the casing to the PCB with epoxy, we try to make it difficult to tamper with the device.
 However, if you unlock a tampered device with your device password, the attacker is likely to succeed.
 Such targeted attacks are out of scope for the threat model of the BitBox02.
 Please note that a lost or stolen device does not fall into this category.
 The BitBox02 is designed to protect your assets in such cases.